Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

     - chrom is the chromosome to pull from
     - start is the location of the first base in the chromosome sequence
     - end is the location of the base after the last base in the chromosome sequence
-    - inclusive determines whether BACs that overlap the start and end locations should be included
+    - inclusive determines whether BACs that overlap the start and end locations but are not wholely inside the range should be included (True means yes)

 - getRestrictionMap(name, enzyme)
   - Given the name of a BAC and an enzyme, returns the cut locations